cj1101/Crow-s-Eye-Marketing-Agent/README.md

 > *A smart marketing automation platform for creators and small businesses*

-Crow's Eye is a comprehensive social media marketing tool focused on visual content for Instagram, Facebook, LinkedIn, and X (Twitter).
+Crow's Eye is a comprehensive social media marketing tool focused on visual content for Instagram, Facebook, and other major social platforms.
 Built with a critical lens on social media, it provides industry-best tools to help creators survive in the current landscape while encouraging healthier media habits.

 ## ✨ Features